jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-72.md

 How does it move in the space `defg`?

-The part of it that comes from `A` travels straight to `d`, where it encounters the air-aether globules and propels them towards B.
+The part of it that comes from `A` travels straight to `d`, where it encounters the air-aether globules and propels them towards `B`.

 Similarly, another part that comes from `B` travels straight to `f`, where it encounters the air-aether globules, which it propels towards `A`.